rfeinberg3/ALT/README.md

 - **Performance Metrics:** To ensure the translation model's accuracy and reliability, comprehensive metrics are collected and analyzed.

+More details can be found in the report doocument HitToEng_Report.pdf.

 ## References:

 Hittite Base Form Dictionary: